MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Notes:

 - `/analyze` enables static analysis of C++ code at compile time to identify critical security and reliability code vulnerabilities.
 It should be enabled throughout a C++ program's entire development timeline.
 Start by enabling at least the "Microsoft Native Recommended" by default as a minimum baseline.
 Then consult the documentation for how to specify more rules, especially the C++ Core Guidelines rules, as required by your engineering policies.
 The source code Static Analysis capability is available in both the Visual C++ IDE and in the command-line Build Tools.
 - `/W4` and `/WX` should be enabled wherever possible, to ensure you compile your code cleanly at high warning levels (`W4`) and treat warnings as errors that must be fixed (`WX`).
-These options enable warnings from the compiler back-end that can find uninitialized data errors that other static analysis tools can't, because the errors become visible to the compiler only after back-end interprocedural analysis and inlining.
+These options enable finding uninitialized data errors that other static analysis tools can't check, because the errors only become visible after the compiler back-end performs interprocedural analysis and inlining.
 - BinSkim binary analysis ensures that projects enable a broad range of security features.
-BinSkim generates outputs, such as PDBs, that make it easier to verify chain-of-custody and to respond efficiently to security issues.
+BinSkim generates PDBs and other outputs that make it easier to verify chain-of-custody and to respond efficiently to security issues.
 Microsoft recommends running the BinSkim tool to analyze all executable binaries (`.sys`, `.dll` or `.exe`) produced for or consumed by your programs.
 The BinSkim User Guide includes a list of supported security standards.
 Microsoft recommends that you fix all issues reported as "errors" by the BinSkim tool.
-For issues reported as only "warnings," be cautious and address them selectively, because resolving these problems can have performance implications or may not be required for all scenarios.
+Issues reported as "warnings" should be evaluated selectively, because resolving them can have performance implications or may not be necessary.

 **In Azure and GitHub CI/CD** Microsoft recommends always enabling source code and binary static analysis in release CI/CD scenarios.
-Source code bugs usually outnumber binary level bugs, so you should run source code analysis right on the local developer's machine to catch source bugs as early as possible and minimize overall costs.
-Binary-level issues tends to be introduced more slowly than in program code.
-And so it may be sufficient to run this analysis in less frequent prerelease CI/CD scenarios (such as nightly or weekly builds) rather than on every developer commit or pull request.
+Run source code analysis immediately on the local developer's machine, or at least for every commit or pull request.
+This helps to catch source bugs as early as possible and minimize overall costs.
+Binary level bugs tend to be introduced more slowly, so it may be sufficient to run binary analysis in less frequent prerelease CI/CD scenarios (such as nightly or weekly builds).

 ## 2.4 Review for hardcoded secrets